Age and metallicity of low-mass galaxies: from their centres to their stellar halos: Discussion

 \subsection{U-shaped age profiles in dwarf galaxies}

 In this work we have found that most low-mass galaxies of our sample present a U-shaped age profile (Fig. \ref{fig:ageprof}), suggesting intricate star formation and evolution.
-In contrast, MW-mass galaxies typically display negative age gradients, consistent with inside-out star formation \citep[e.g.][]{Sanchez-Blazquez2014, GonzalezDelgado2015}, although U-shapes have been observed in some cases \citep[e.g.][]{Yoachim2012}.
-Some theoretical studies have predicted that this U-shape behaviour is possible in such massive systems.
+In contrast, MW-mass galaxies typically display negative age gradients, consistent with inside-out star formation \citep[e.g.][]{Sanchez-Blazquez2014, GonzalezDelgado2015}, although U shapes have been observed in some cases \citep[e.g.][]{Yoachim2012}.
+Some theoretical studies have predicted that this U-shaped behaviour is possible in such massive systems.
 For example, \cite{Roskar2008b} simulate a disc galaxy with a Navarro-Frenk-White DM halo \citep{Navarro1997} of $10^{12} \, M_\odot$, without a bar or strong spiral arms at $z=0$, and find a clear U-shaped age profile, attributed to transient spiral arms reshuffling stellar material.
 Similarly, \cite{Sanchez-Blazquez2009} use N-body simulations of a disc galaxy of dynamical mass $7.6 \times 10^{11} \, M_\odot$, and also find a U-shaped age profile.
-They argue that, in addition to radial migration, the U-shape arises from a break in star formation density: beyond this radius, star formation declines sharply, resulting in older disc outskirts.
+They argue that, in addition to radial migration, the U shape arises from a break in star formation density: beyond this radius, star formation declines sharply, resulting in older disc outskirts, which is consistent with observational evidence that star formation becomes inefficient below a critical gas surface density as described by the Kennicutt–Schmidt relation in both MW–mass and dwarf galaxies \citep[e.g.][]{Leroy2008, Kennicutt2012}.
 They also claim that accretion events have little impact on this gradient.
 Furthermore, \cite{VarelaLavin2022} analysed 1012 disc galaxies from the EAGLE simulations ($10^{10} \leq M_* \leq 10^{11.5} \, M_\odot$) and reported that U-shaped age profiles are frequent in their sample.

 In low-mass galaxies, U-shaped age profiles appear more often in observations.
 For example, \cite{Williams2009} used data from the Hubble Space Telescope (HST)/Advanced Camera for Surveys (ACS) to study the disc of M33 and found an age inversion: in the inner disc, the stellar age decreases with increasing distance from the centre, contrasting with the outer disc where older stars are found.
 Furthermore, \cite{Pessa2023} observed a U-shaped radial age profile in two of the $19$ star-forming galaxies analysed in their work, NGC 1087 and NGC 1385, which are also within the stellar mass range analysed in our work ($\log(M_*/M_\odot) = 9.9$ and $\log(M_*/M_\odot) = 10$, respectively).
 More recently, a U-shaped age profile has also been reported in the Large Magellanic Cloud (LMC). \cite{Cohen2024b} argued that the inversion they found in its radial age profile cannot be explained solely by the interaction between the LMC and the Small Magellanic Cloud (SMC) due to the fact that the radial location of this inversion remains constant over a wide range of look-back times, suggesting that the mechanisms influencing star formation in the LMC potentially predate recent interactions with the SMC.